From Freelance Developer to Building a $6M-Funded Product to SPURGE on Autopilot — Now Building Stocky Pro

 Looking out the apartment window at Bengaluru's IT crowd

-But that evening by the window changed everything.
+That evening by the window planted a seed.

 The First Trade

 I had an old laptop to sell.
-Posted it on OLX (remember when that was the go-to platform?), and it sold to someone from another state.
+Posted it on OLX, and it sold to someone from another state.
 That simple transaction sparked an idea — if there's demand elsewhere, why not here in Bengaluru, the IT capital of India?

 Through a friend's connection at a computer trading shop, I started receiving laptop deals on WhatsApp.
 I decided to test the waters with just 5 units — old Dell i5 2nd generation laptops, thick as bricks but reliable workhorses.
-I bought them for ₹9-10K each.
+Bought them for ₹9-10K each.

 The 90-10 Split